 Verify the public key indicated in the Diffie-Hellman Parameter element in message 1 as specified in 5.6.2.3 of NIST SP 800-56A R2.
 If verification fails, the responder shall reject the first Authentication frame with status code set to INVALID_PUBLIC_KEY.

-Verify that a PMKSA named via a PMKID in the RSNE exists for the specified AKM.
+Verify that a PMKSA named via a PMKID in the RSNE exists for the specified AKM in the RSNE(#706).

-If a PMKSA is identified, use PMKSA caching, does not process the EAPOL PDU in the first Authentication frame, and does not include EAPOL PDU in the second authentication frame.
+If a PMKSA is identified, the responder shall use PMKSA caching, shall not process the EAPOL PDU in the first Authentication frame, and shall not include EAPOL PDU in the second authentication frame.(#707)

 If no PMKSA is identified, continue the IEEE 802.1X authentication.